influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/serviceMonitor.md

 ## obj spec.namespaceSelector

-"Selector to select which namespaces the Endpoints objects are discovered from."
+"Selector to select which namespaces the Kubernetes Endpoints objects are discovered from."

 ### fn spec.namespaceSelector.withAny